ARE YOU SAVING YOUR WAY TO LOSSES IN YOUR TFSA?

 If you do, you aren’t alone.

-According to a survey of TFSA holders by the Bank of Montreal indicates that the majority of TFSA accounts are held in cash.
+According to a survey of TFSA holders by a Canadian Bank it indicates that the majority of TFSA accounts are held in cash.

 65% of accounts.